Student Code of Conduct

 Student Affairs

 The mission of Northern Illinois University (NIU) is to empower students through educational excellence and experiential learning.
-The NIU community is committed to fostering a campus environment that is conducive to academic success, a productive and enjoyable campus life, and thoughtful study and discourse.
-The Office of Student Conduct within the Division of Student Affairs is charged with administering an educational and developmental student conduct process that is based upon the mission, vision, goals, and values of NIU.
-The Office of Student Conduct is committed to a fair and responsive resolution for each student conduct case, consistent and equitable treatment of all participants in the process, full consideration of the unique circumstances of each individual case, and the use of restorative practices as appropriate to the situation.
+NIU is committed to fostering a campus environment that is conducive to academic success, a productive and enjoyable campus life, and thoughtful study and discourse.
+The Student Code of Conduct is intended to explain the behavioral expectations for students and create a fair and equitable process that holds students accountable through educational interventions and restorative practices.

 • I am actively involved in the learning experience.